How would you imagine a Southern City?

 The University of South Carolina makes Columbia one of the Southeast’s most notable college towns, consistently ranking as a national favorite for college students and sports fans (especially those who love the Gamecocks!), and the military community thrives at Fort Jackson, one of the United States’ most important training bases.

-Columbia, South Carolina: The New Southern Hot Spot
+Columbia, South Carolina: The Real Southern Hot Spot

 S.C.’s most livable — and affordable — city

 As Columbia, S.C., Mayor Steve Benjamin stated in his 2017 State of the City address, “Our city will always support the arts,” because regional leaders are committed to a high quality of life for residents, creating a remarkable environment for visitors to discover and explore.
 Notably, in a recent study the greater Columbia, S.C. area ranked #1 in livability among major cities in South Carolina.

 Couples, families, business travelers and groups of friends can park the car for the long weekend, check into a hotel, VRBO or Airbnb, and then walk, bus or cab it from district to district, hitting museums, galleries, street festivals, antique malls, sporting events, bistros, wing joints, wine bars, sushi spots, BBQ haunts, cocktail speakeasies, taco places and more along the way.

 Outdoor enthusiasts embark on adventures on our three rivers, jaunts to Lake Murray, forays down trails at the 12,000-Year History Park in Cayce, hikes at Congaree National Park (S.C.’s only national park) and more, building a unique, authentic experience that is only available in Columbia, South Carolina.